 American Lieutenant Benjamin Adano investigates some missing trucks, while the Carabinieri craft a conspiracy to implicate an innocent man for a mayor’s murder and protect the dead man’s enemies.
 The entire town, from the priest to the poet, gets caught in a web of half-truths and deception.

 Class, generational, and political conflicts, poverty and war form the backdrop of this skillfully translated masterpiece of crime narrative.
-The tension between truth and lies, between words and silence fill this small-town Sicilian drama to mirror the larger devastating effects of injustice, both personal and societal.
+The tension between truth and lies, between words and silence fills this small-town Sicilian drama to mirror the larger devastating effects of injustice, both personal and societal.

 “A subtle story of perennial Sicilian images….
-The scenes echo now with Sciascia-like investigations,…now with a fatalism of Gattopardo, now with Camilleri-like detective tales.”
+The scenes echo now with Sciascia-like investigations,…now with a fatalism of Il Gattopardo, now with Camilleri-like detective tales.”

 — Rossana Campisi in La Repubblica